stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 ```

 At the end of this chapter we will use `InSchema` in
-our CSV command line application to list all values
+our CSV command-line application to list all values
 in a column.

 ### Exercises part 2